tbuchok/exceptions/README.md

 This effectively catches the thrown exception on Line 9 of the file.
 But notice that the first API request finishes -- the callbacks that had already been added to the stack continue, and anything afterwards are blown away.
 This trivial example demonstrates why using `process.on('uncaughtException', ...)` should be [viewed as very dangerous](http://nodejs.org/api/process.html#process_event_uncaughtexception).

 ## Contribute

+Ask _Why?_!
+Challenge these ideas!

+If you have another language or method of demonstrating exceptions -- please provide!
+Or better yet, illustrate something even further.

+Pull requests welcome.